 Signing up for online access to pre-IPO data is free.

-Non-accredited retail investors can bypass the accreditation requirement to own pre-IPO companies by owning the Fundrise Innovation Fund or the ARK Venture Fund via Titan Invest.
+Non-accredited retail investors can own pre-IPO companies by owning the Fundrise Innovation Fund.

 However, individual pre-IPO companies cannot be selected, and Arrived Homes stock is currently not present in either portfolio.

-3. Buy stock during Arrived Homes IPO through a participating broker
+3. Participate in the Arrived Homes IPO through a broker

 Arrived Homes conducted a private funding round in May 2022.
 I expect at least two more private rounds before whispers of an IPO reach Wall Street.